Michigan Spinal Disability Attorney

 - Lumbar spinal stenosis that results in pseudoclaudication, established by appropriate medically acceptable imaging, manifested by chronic nonradicular pain and weakness, and resulting in the inability to ambulate

 If you have a spinal condition that renders you unable to work, there is nothing more valuable for your Social Security claim than an experienced legal team.
 The SSA has strict and medically complex standards for people looking to qualify for SSDI.
 At Adler Firm, PLLC, we have more than 30 years of experience.
 We know how to work your case up from the very beginning and through the appeals stage to help you get the benefits you need.

 Most petitions for SSDI benefits are denied upon the initial application.
 A common reason for this involves the medical terminology.
 A doctor will diagnose a condition that obviously renders the patient unable to work, and everything seems clear and obvious.
 However, if the doctor doesn’t use the very specific, triggering language required by the SSA, the claim will be denied.

-The Adler Firm, PLLC, is a trusted resource for people seeking SSDI benefits.
+Adler Firm, PLLC, is a trusted resource for people seeking SSDI benefits.
 Clients choose us because of our empathy and our reputation for going to bat for our clients.
 To speak with a spinal cord disability attorney from the firm, call or contact us online.
-We represent clients in Detroit, Traverse City and throughout the state.
+We represent clients in Detroit, Traverse City, and throughout the state.